Interstellar Mapping and Acceleration Probe: Communications

-Nominally, IMAP will have two 4-hour contacts per week through the NASA Deep Space Network (DSN).
+Nominally, IMAP has two 4-hour contacts per week through the NASA Deep Space Network (DSN).
 This is sufficient to upload any commands, download the week's worth of science data and housekeeping, and perform spacecraft ranging required for navigation.
-DSN will communicate with the IMAP Mission Operation Center (MOC) at Johns Hopkins University Applied Physics Laboratory, which will operate the spacecraft.
-All science and ancillary data will pass through the MOC to the Science Operations Center (SOC) at LASP.
-The IMAP SOC at LASP will be responsible for all aspects of instrument operations: planning, commanding, health and status monitoring, anomaly response, and sustaining engineering for the instruments.
-The SOC will also handle science data processing (including data calibration, validation and preliminary analysis), distribution, archiving, and maintaining the IMAP data management plan.
-Science data will be produced centrally using algorithms, software, and calibration data provided and managed by each instrument team.
+DSN communicates with the IMAP Mission Operation Center (MOC) at Johns Hopkins University Applied Physics Laboratory, which operates the spacecraft.
+All science and ancillary data passes through the MOC to the Science Operations Center (SOC) at LASP.
+The IMAP Science and Mission Operations Team is responsible for all aspects of instrument operations: planning, commanding, health and status monitoring, anomaly response, and sustaining engineering for the instruments.
+The IMAP Science Data System handles science data processing (including data calibration, validation and preliminary analysis), distribution, and archiving.
+Science data are produced centrally using algorithms, software, and calibration data provided and managed by each instrument team.
+The IMAP Data Pipeline, including data management and access and algorithms for all IMAP instruments, is open source.

-All science and other data will be shared with the heliophysics community as rapidly as practical with an open data policy compliant with the NASA Heliophysics Science Data Management Policy.
+All science and other data are shared with the heliophysics community as rapidly as practical with an open data policy compliant with the NASA Heliophysics Science Data Management Policy.
 The NASA Space Physics Data Facility (SPDF) is the final archive for IMAP, with regular transfer of data to the SPDF so that the data can be made available through their Coordinated Data Analysis Web (CDAWeb) site.